 If you have a basic, square room to carpet, that has nothing complicated involved, then you may be able to install the carpet yourself, or have your “handy” friend do it for you.
 Beyond that, however, you are likely better off having the carpet professionally installed.
 There is a reason that carpet installers are called professionals.
 It’s because they install carpet every day, and have all of the special tools and experience required to do it properly.

 Yes, carpet installation can be expensive, especially if you have a lot of upholstery work involved (stairs, railing posts, etc.).
-But a poorly installed carpet will not only look bad, it will not perform the way the carpet should, and thus will require replacement sooner than it would have otherwise.
+But a poorly installed carpet will not only look bad; it will also fail to perform the way the carpet should, and thus will require replacement sooner than it would have otherwise.
 Consider also that many warranties stipulate that the carpet must be professionally installed in order to be valid.
 So, spend the extra bit of money now to have it done properly, and save yourself a headache.

 07 of 07